kuszmaul/graveyard/README.md

 - [ ] Optimize iteration over sparse tables: Use vector instruction to find next non-empty slot.
 - [ ] Optimize the case for iterating when a prefix of the table has been deleted.
 F14 does it.
 Why?
 - [ ] Fall back to std::set or std::map when the probe lengths get too long.
+- [ ] Maybe just swap one element to a previous bucket when the hash ordering has been inverted.